B5358 - Architecture on Display: Exhibition Spaces and Curatorial Practices (1) (LM)

 Teaching tools

-The course images are provided to the students.
+The course images, part of the bibliography and the various detailed programmes are provided to the students.

 Office hours